 In 2001 we implemented an operational restructuring plan that called for significant retrenchment.
 We closed our Denver and Haverhill facilities and resized operations in Mexico and Ireland in an effort to reduce our cost structure.
 In February, 2002 the main customer of our Cork, Ireland facility was placed into administration as part of a financial restructuring.
 As a result, on March 19, 2002, we announced that we were closing our Cork, Ireland facility and that we were taking steps to place the subsidiary that operates that facility in voluntary administration and in 2003, we closed our sites in Austin, Texas, Donegal, Ireland and Charlotte, North Carolina and sold our manufacturing operations in Appleton, Wisconsin.
 In late 2003, we developed a broad-based transformation plan designed to restructure, refinance and restore profitability and growth.
 This plan involved operational optimization programs, refinancing, stockholder stabilization initiatives, strategy development and organizational renewal.
 Through 2004 we initiated and executed on the components of the plan.
-Retrenchment has caused strain on our infrastructure, including our managerial, technical and other resources.
-In addition, we have reduced the geographic dispersion of our operations, which may make it harder for us to compete and could have a material adverse effect on our business, financial condition and results of operations.
+Retrenchment and growth cause strain on our infrastructure, including our managerial, technical and other resources.